BU-Spark/se-shared-decision-making/frontend/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+Here is what the final website should look like: [Figma Wireframe](https://www.figma.com/proto/c5bBNfzCRal0xi7EWuEK4s/Partner-to-Decide_Final-Handoff-File?node-id=5453%3A18754)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->

-## Roadmap
+## Development Roadmap

+- [x] User Notes App
+- [x] My Values Preferences Quiz
-- [x] Add Changelog
+- [x] Questions Checklist
-- [x] Add back to top links
+- [x] Connected to Strapi
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
-  - [ ] Chinese
+- [x] Completed (minus responsiveness), Home and My Values Page
+- [x] Create Notes App
-  - [ ] Spanish
+- [ ] Fix Quiz array bug (array doesn't reset when page refreshed, repeats values)

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+- [ ] Fix Hosting bug, can only use home page url, if typed in with directory to other pages in browser, site returns a 404 error (however once on main page, site pages are accessible)
+- [ ] Please see Jira for additonal tasks to be completed, please check-in with client to verify these backlog items: [Jira Page](https://sparkjedi.atlassian.net/jira/software/projects/DS519BU/boards/1/backlog?selectedIssue=DS519BU-28)

+See the [open issues](https://github.com/BU-Spark/se-shared-decision-making/issues) to add recommended features, and to log future issues (Quiz and 404 error included).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>